cysmith/neural-style-tf/README.md

 If you want to contribute, please try to:
 * Avoid esoteric one-liners.
-* Avoid unnecessary lambda expressions.
+* Avoid unnecessary or nested lambda expressions.

 ## Memory
 By default, `neural-style-tf` uses the NVIDIA cuDNN GPU backend for convolutions and L-BFGS for optimization.